The Healthcare Program

 How You Can Help

-This volunteer program helps to make a huge difference to the lives of those in need of medical help.
-For volunteers this program provides a once-in-a-lifetime opportunity for medical students to monitor, observe and help where appropriate, gaining a great deal of experience and observation time.
+This volunteer program provides a once-in-a-lifetime opportunity for medical students to monitor, observe and help where appropriate, gaining a great deal of experience and observation time.
 For experienced medical professionals the program offers the extremely rewarding opportunity to share their knowledge and skills to help those in need in a developing nation.

 Volunteers contribute in a number of ways on the program and can expect to undertake the following tasks:

-- Work in public hospitals, clinics or care facilities to supply medical assistance to those who need it most
+- Work in healthcare facilities to supply medical assistance to those who need it most

 - Network with local medical and local project staff